What is Breast Reduction Surgery?

-Breast reduction is a surgery that removes breast tissue, fat, and skin to reshape and reduce the size of the breasts.
-In doing so, the surgery aims to provide women with a more proportionate figure and alleviate any discomfort caused by large breasts.
+Breast reduction surgery, or mammaplasty, removes breast tissue, fat, and skin to reshape and reduce breast size.
+In doing so, the surgery aims to provide women with a more proportionate figure and alleviate any discomfort caused by overly large breasts.

 Surgery time2-3 Hours